nikitavoloboev/data/music/music.md

 # Music

 I love listening to different music.
-My favorite genres are ambient, electronic, instrumental and psybient.
+My favorite genres are ambient, electronic, instrumental and Psybient.

 You can listen through a lot of the songs I liked on [YouTube](https://www.youtube.com/playlist?list=PL0nGxteCFLXYA1fsLmlWzY0Tyoo3c7tF-) and [SoundCloud](https://soundcloud.com/you/likes).
 And I share a lot of [playlists](music-playlists.md) and [music artists](music-artists.md) I love.